Using images in content

 Quick checklist: is a complex image needed?

-- All essential information can be provided in nearby text descriptions.
+- All essential information can be explained in nearby page text or another accessible format.

-- You can add short alt text summarising the image (up to 150).
+- You can add short alt text (a short description read by screen readers) to identify the image.

 What complex images are